MrPeanutButterz/Bitburner/README.md

 ### sqn_gw.js

-The sqn_gw.js script grows the balance and reduces security.
-The hacking is done by collectStage2.js.
-The arguments are provided bij collectStage2.js but can also be run manualy.
-If no argument is given it will hack n00dles by default.
+The sqn_gw.js script increases the account balance and reduces security based on the chance.
+The hacking process is carried out by either collectStage2.js or collectStage3.js.
+Initially, the arguments are provided by parents, but they can also be manually specified.
+If no argument is provided, the default hack chance is set to 80% (in decimal form).

 `parent: collectStage2.js`
+`parent: collectStage3.js`
 `args: optional`
-> run sqn_gw.js foodnstuff
+> run sqn_gw.js 0.7

 ### pck_grow & pck_weak & pck_hack .js